-To install the SIMMs, locate the memory banks on the system board and perform the following steps:
+To install the SIMMs, locate the SIMM sockets on the system board.

+Start with bank 0 and perform the following steps to install the SIMMs:

 - 1. Hold the SIMM so that the notched edge is aligned with the notch on the SIMM socket (Figure 3-1). - 2.
 Insert the SIMM at a 45 degree angle. - 3.
 Gently push the SIMM into an upright position until it locks into place (past the release tabs).